How We Learned to Budget With an Irregular Income

 I am an attorney who brings home between $70,000 and $80,000 per year (pretax), depending on my yearly bonus.
 My husband, John, is an independent contractor in the oil and gas industry, and there is nothing consistent about his job.
 We never know if and how much he is going to work, where the work will be or how much he will be paid—that’s just the nature of his project-based industry.

 I knew this was my husband’s chosen career path when we were married in 2010, but it’s still hard.
-We can’t plan ahead, which is especially tricky considering that we have a two-year-old son.
+We can’t plan ahead, which is especially tricky considering that we have a 2-year-old son.
 We can’t set a consistent budget.
 We can’t wrap our arms around anything tangible to make financial stress of not knowing what the future has in store for our family go away.
 It’s not easy to create a budget when the “John’s income” box is filled in with “???.”

 When I used to read articles encouraging readers to budget, I always wanted to scream, “I can’t!”